Horizon classification via Riemannian flows: Compact horizons and Riemannian flows

 A natural problem is that of establishing whether surface gravity can be normalized to a constant, as this is a necessary condition for the horizon to be Killing \cite{chrusciel20}.
 Moreover, under the constancy of surface gravity, it is not hard to show that the Lie derivative of the metric at the horizons vanishes, $L_n g=0$.
 The problem of extending $n$ to a Killing vector field in a neighborhood of the horizon becomes then approachable through PDE methods with the idea of propagating the condition $L_ng=0$.

 Let us also call a horizon {\em degenerate} if it admits a complete generator, and {\em non-degenerate} if it admits an incomplete generator.
-Isenberg and Moncrief also proved the {\em dichotomy}, i.e.\ that under the above assumptions, the horizon is either degenerate, in which case all generators are complete, or non-degenerate in which case all generators are future incomplete (or dually).
+Isenberg and Moncrief also proved the {\em dichotomy}, i.e.\ that under the above assumptions ((a), (b) and (c)), the horizon is either degenerate, in which case all generators are complete, or non-degenerate in which case all generators are future incomplete (or dually).

 In a long series of works \cite{moncrief83,isenberg85,isenberg92,moncrief08,moncrief20} spanning almost forty years they weakened (a) or (c) and used some alternative combinations and variants of these properties, or assumptions of non-degeneracy, to get stronger versions.
 The original problem remained open but in the process they developed some novel and useful techniques among which are the {\em Gaussian null coordinates} and the {\em ribbon argument}.